Covfefeable/vueBasicTensorflow/README.md

 # todo:

 #### ~~1.echarts code was scattered all over the projects, extract them into a public js file~~
-#### 2.tensorflow-related code should be standardized, by using ops instead of advanced apis
+#### 2.tensorflow-related code should be standardized, by using ops function instead of advanced apis